SWAP - a quick exchange of cryptocurrencies

 SWAP on cryptocurrency market occurs when a given digital currency project decides to change the blockchain it is currently based on to a different network.
 So the blockchain is replaced.
 This phenomenon occurs most often when the creators of a given token or cryptocurrency decide that the original assumptions about blockchain do not work, e.g. the network turns out to be too slow in operation or often clogs up.
 Then they transfer their assets to another chain.

 SWAP on a centralized exchange such as Kanga Exchange is a quick exchange of one cryptocurrency for another.
 In this case, it doesn’t matter what blockchain the cryptocurrency is on.
-It is essential that it is listed on the stock exchange.
+It is essential that it is listed on the exchange.
 There does not have to be a direct market on it (e.g. you do not see the oPLN / oEUR pair), because the SWAP mechanism will find intermediate markets (e.g. BTC / oEUR and BTC / oPLN) and will make the appropriate background exchange.

-Thanks to this mechanism, the lack of a market is not a problem – it is enough that there will be an intermediate market on the stock exchange.
-Then the SWAP mechanism will automatically make the transaction in the background, and it will present you the final effect of the desired exchange.
+Thanks to this mechanism, the lack of a direct market is not a problem – it is enough that there will be an intermediate market on the exchange.
+Then the SWAP mechanism will automatically make the transaction in the background, and it will present to you the final effect of the desired exchange.

-SWAP in few steps
+SWAP in a few steps

 As you can see, the exchange is fairly simple.
 No charts or order book.